-NatGLC is excited to announce the Legacy Landscapes Program, a program designed to give farmers & ranchers the credit they’re due for their stewardship of our grazing lands.
+The Legacy Landscapes Program is designed to give farmers & ranchers the credit they’re due for their stewardship of our grazing lands.
 This initiative aims to support livestock producers in record keeping and implementing grazing land improvements that benefit both their operation and the environment.
-The program is being funded by Nestle® Purina PetCare, who utilizes beef byproducts in their petfood, and has a carbon reduction goal to reduce emissions within their supply chain.
+The program is being funded by Nestle® Purina PetCare, who utilizes beef byproducts in their pet food, and has a carbon reduction goal to reduce emissions within their supply chain.

 Through participation, producers will receive access to an operation-level management software program through AgriWebb, assistance from NatGLC in utilizing the software along with technical assistance and consultation for their operation, and guidance on financial opportunities to make their goals reality.